heyaaman/KazukoBot/README.md

 Make sure to edit the start and restart bats to your needs.
 Note: the restart bat requires that User account control be disabled.

-For queries or any issues regarding the bot please open an issue ticket or visit us at [CFC BOT SUPPORT](https://t.me/CFC_BOT_support)
+For queries or any issues regarding the bot please open an issue ticket or visit us at [Kazuko Support](https://t.me/KazukoSupportChat)

 ## Credits 📍
 CREDITS